A Practical Guide to Risk Management

 The Invisible Brand: Marketing in the Age of Automation, Big Data, and Machine Learning

-Everything you do online, and increasingly everywhere, is being tracked, recorded and utilized with AI algorithms to direct, persuade and otherwise influence your behaviors.
+Everything you do online, and increasingly everywhere, is being tracked, recorded, and utilized with AI algorithms to direct, persuade and otherwise influence your behaviors.
 That’s the premise of this exceptional view of marketing and influence in the digital age.
 These influences are subtle and often hidden in plain sight – driving our behaviors in ways that we are often unaware of until they are pointed out.
 Elements of the book as predictions of the future have already come to pass within a year or so of them being put to paper.
-If you are at all interested in marketing in the 21st Century, in persuasion or in privacy, this book is a must read.
+This book is a must-read if you are interested in marketing in the 21st Century, in persuasion, or in privacy.

 Ultimate Guide to Google AdWords: How to Access 100 Million People in 10 Minutes (Ultimate Series)

 I run a multi-million dollar digital marketing firm specializing in auto dealers.
-This book is a go to resource and a must read for anyone interested in the craft.
+This book is a go-to resource and a must-read for anyone interested in the craft.
 Digital marketing is hard work, and Perry makes it understandable and gives you all the tricks to succeed.
 The critical piece that comes through in spades, however, is that this is real work.
-There’s a lot to do to do SEM right, and if you follow the process in this book, you’ll be in the top tier of SEM professionals.
-A must read.
+There’s a lot to do SEM right, and if you follow the process in this book, you’ll be in the top tier of SEM professionals.
+A must-read.

 World Wide Rave: Creating Triggers that Get Millions of People to Spread Your Ideas and Share Your Stories

-The principles of viral marketing hold up, and are spelled out exceptionally well in this well written, easy to read book.
+The principles of viral marketing hold up and are spelled out exceptionally well in this well-written, easy-to-read book.
 Engaging and still relevant, the book is on my best list.
-A comprehensive look at viral marketing that is a must read.
+A comprehensive look at viral marketing is a must-read.